-Northeastern Illinois University will soon celebrate its sesquicentennial.
+Northeastern Illinois University celebrated its sesquicentennial during the 2017-18 academic year.
 This is no small feat in a world confronted with educational, social and economic challenges.

 Like many institutions of higher learning, the University traces its roots to the beginning of teacher training.
 Northeastern was founded in 1867 in Blue Island, Illinois, as the Normal School, Cook County’s first teacher training institution.
 Northeastern has a rich tradition of educational innovation and prides itself in preparing teachers and administrators who make a difference in Chicago.
 That tradition continues to this day and has expanded to include all of the University’s academic disciplines, allowing the University to fully embrace the community in which it resides.